daxslab/comohay/README.md

     docker-compose exec web python manage.py rebuild_index

-If, for some reason, you need to reacreate the index from scratch, it is necessary to clean the docker named volumes
+If, for some reason, you need to recreate the index from scratch, it is necessary to clean the docker named volumes

      docker-compose down -v